 Can I teach my daughter about peace without incorporating social justice and addressing her white privilege?

-So I SHOW her with my actions the importance of speaking out against all oppressive systems through our lifestyle.
+So I SHOW her with my actions the importance of speaking out against all oppressive systems through our life together.

 - How do we spend our money?

-- Can we call people out on their oppressive BS?
+- Can we call people out on their oppressive language and mindsets?